Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Discussion

-To provide an example use-case for our method, we applied it to curate a high quality and highly accurate database of critical cooling rates for metallic glasses (Sec.~\ref{sec:dataset_critcool}).
+To provide an example use-case for the method, we applied it to curate a high quality and highly accurate database of critical cooling rates for metallic glasses (Sec.~\ref{sec:dataset_critcool}).
 668 papers responded to the query ''bulk metallic glass''+''critical cooling rate'', which is more than what a human researcher would be analyze manually in a reasonable timeframe.
 The proposed method resulted in 443 datapoints consisting of the value of materials, their critical cooling rate, and the unit in which they were expressed in the paper.
 These results, include all mentions of critical cooling rates, with different degrees of specificity, e.g., accurate values for specific compositions (the ideal result), value ranges for specific materials, and value ranges for broad families of materials.
 The obtained database covers the range of expected values very well, with values ranging from $10^{-3}\ K/s$ for known bulk metallic glass formers, to $10^{11}\ K/s$ for particularly bad glass formers.
 The well known Pd-based bulk metallic glasses ($Pd_{43}Cu_{2}Ni_{10}P_{20}$ and $Pd_{43.2}Ni_{8.8}Cu_{28}P_{20}$) are identified as those with the lowest values of critical cooling rates, while simpler alloys such as AgCu, PdNi or NiBe and pure metals such as Co are identified as those with the highest critical cooling rates, which further validates the results.
 The obtained data, cleaned up for direct use in data oriented tasks (such as machine learning) i.e postprocessed to only include unique values for uniquely specified systems yielded 211 entries.
 Within these, 129 are unique systems (multiple values are reported for some systems and we kept these to allow the user to manage them as they wish).
 The database is larger than the size of a recently published manually curated database of critical cooling rates \cite{ben_bmgs}, which is the most state-of-the-art and complete such database of which we are aware, and consists of only 77 unique compound datapoints.
+To provide comparison to other existing methods, we used ChemDataExtractor2 (CDE2) \cite{cde2}, a state-of-the-art named entity recognition (NER) based data extraction tool.
+With CDE we obtain a recall of 37\% and precision of 52\%, which are comparable to those reported for thermoelectric properties (31\% and 78\%, respectively) obtained in Ref. \cite{cde_thermo}.